Epoxy vs Polyaspartic Garage Flooring — Which Is Best for Vancouver?

 If your priority is fast access and strong UV stability — condo parkades, exterior ramps, busy commercial bays — a polyaspartic system is usually worth the extra investment.

-In both cases, the installer’s prep process, moisture testing and product knowledge matter more than the logo on the pail.
+In both cases, the installer’s prep process and moisture-aware system selection matter more than the logo on the pail.